table106/buckshot/README.md

-# buckshot roulette, with text instead of grafix
+# buckshot roulette, console app

+## info

+all game files are in buckshot/

 ## to install: